Best TVs of 2024 tested: top OLEDs, Mini-LEDs and QLEDs for December

 Design: The LG C4 OLED keeps the pedestal stand design we've seen on OLED TVs previously.
 It's pretty chic, stable and helps hide all the cords.
 Check, check, check.
 If you want to go for a wall-mount, the C4 uses 300x200mm VESA holes but just be careful — the OLED screen is less than a quarter-inch thick at its narrowest point and pretty fragile.
 Get some help before you try to lift it.
 In terms of ports, you've got four full-spec HDMI 2.1 ports with ALLM and, as you'd expect, it comes with LG's polarizing Magic Remote.

-Performance: While we're still waiting for META Gen 2 panels to make their way into the C-Series OLEDs, the LG C4 OLED does receive a small uptick in brightness that helps it clear over 1,000 nits in HDR mode.
+Performance: While I'm still waiting for META Gen 2 panels to make their way into the C-Series OLEDs, the LG C4 OLED does receive a small uptick in brightness that helps it clear over 1,000 nits in HDR mode.
 Speaking of HDR, the C4 supports HLG, HDR10 and Dolby Vision, but not HDR10+.
 That's not a huge deal in practice considering the plethora of Dolby Vision content and dearth of HDR10+ movies, but it's something to keep in mind.
 Powering the show is LG's new α9 AI Processor 4K Gen7 processor that uses AI to do object-based upscaling.
 It's fancy tech that helps movies and shows look their absolute best.
 Gamers will also appreciate the 144Hz support when connected to a gaming PC, while console gamers can rest easy knowing that their PS5 and Xbox Series X will play at 4K/120 with no extra steps.

 Smart TV: The LG C4 OLED is one of the few TVs with access to webOS 24 that brings a number of new features to the table including a number of accessibility features.
 The UI has been streamlined for this year, and there's even an option to turn off all advertising in the settings.
 It doesn't have the same amount of polish as Google TV, but webOS is chockfull of apps and comes with both Apple AirPlay and Chromcast Built-in as standard.
 It's pure usability, baby.